+ENTRANCE REQUIREMENTS

-EMS 110 Advanced Cardiac Life Support - Provider
+1. EMS 110, Advanced Cardiac Life Support -

-A current California R.N. license, one year experience as a registered nurse, 800 hours experience as a nurse in the Emergency Department, current ACLS certification, proof of a cardiac dysrhythmia course, current employment in a base station hospital in San Bernardino or Riverside county and the ability to complete a screening written examination with 80 percent accuracy.
+Provider (ACLS) or have a current ACLS card;

+2. Have 800 hours experience as a nurse in the

+Emergency Department;

+3. Proof of a cardiac dysrhythmia course;

+4. Current employment in a base station hospital

+in San Bernardino or Riverside County;

+5. Ability to complete a written screening

+examination of 80 percent accuracy.